 The original SRP protocol definition assumed much of the discovery and configuration of streams could be handled at the SRP layer itself.
 For example, the Domain attribute carries a default suggested VLAN ID for a class.
 A Talker could use the VLAN from the Domain message, or use any other valid VLAN.
-Listeners were expected to wait to receive a Talker Advertise attribute to extract and join the associated VLAN.18 Listeners would perform this before the Add Listen request.
+Listeners were expected to wait to receive a Talker Advertise attribute to extract and join the associated VLAN.17 Listeners would perform this before the Add Listen request.

-In early deployments, using AVB domains with small numbers of streams, Listeners were able enumerate all Talker Advertise flows and dynamically connect to Talker streams.
+In early deployments, using AVB domains with small numbers of streams, Listeners were able to enumerate all Talker Advertise flows and dynamically connect to Talker streams.
 However, as deployments scaled in size, the size of the SRP database became a processing and storage burden throughout the AVB network - on bridges and end nodes alike.
-As many of the Listeners only access a small subset of Talker streams at any time, the protocols are evolving to prune propagation of unneeded attributes - such as Talker Advertise attributes - through the
+As many of the Listeners only access a small subset of Talker streams at any time, the protocols are evolving to prune propagation of unneeded attributes - such as Talker Advertise attributes - through the AVB domain.
+The tangible impact of this pruning is a Listener must in practice know the stream identifier and VLAN prior to joining a stream with or without a corresponding Talker Advertise being present.
+The stream ID and VLAN must be supplied to both end points by ACMP, by manual configuration, hard-coding or other method.

-18 IEEE Std.
+17 IEEE Std.
 802.1Q-2011, clause 35.1.2.2, items 1) and 2).